 And last, but not least, the most hidden, yet magical beach in the UK has to be in the Outer Hebrides.
 Completely hidden at the end of a winding road on the wild north-west coast of the Isle of Harris, this beautiful long stretch of beach is surrounded by clear, azure water.
 One of the most beautiful beaches I have ever seen, on the edge of the world, on a windswept island.

 Best for iconic Instagram shots

 Located on the Lulworth Estate in south Dorset, Durdle Door is an entirely natural limestone arch, formed simply by waves eroding a hole through the middle.
 As one of Dorset’s most photographed landmarks, Durdle Door is worth the car journey.
 This spectacular coastline was designated England’s first natural World Heritage Site by UNESCO in 2001.
 We visited in July and it was lovely weather but too busy.
-Also around the corner, only half-hour walk away will lead you over to similarly picturesque Lulworth Cove, which is perfect for a picnic.
+Also around the corner, only a half-hour walk away, will lead you over to similarly picturesque Lulworth Cove, which is perfect for a picnic.